p-sun/Intro-To-Swift-Lighthouse/README.md

 # Intro-To-Swift-Lighthouse
-My iOS Workshops at Lighthouse Labs
+Code samples from my iOS Workshops at Lighthouse Labs. 😄

 ## Week 2, Day 2
 Today we covered: